MTSSamsioe/sanitas/README.md

 - Google maps section
     - code is taken from Code institute lessons on apis
 - Mailchimp newsletter sugnup section is taken from https://mailchimp.com

+- timer java script function in base.html is taken from a Code institute lesson

 ## Content